Vapiano: Locations

 According to the consolidated financial statements for the financial year of 2014, there were 152 restaurants worldwide under the Vapiano brand.
-According to the company, there were 62 in Germany, eleven in Austria, nine in the United States, eight in Sweden, six in France, six in Switzerland, seven in Australia, five in the Netherlands, four in Hungary, six in England, seven in Mexico, three in the Czech Republic, three in Poland, three in the United Arab Emirates, two in Brazil, two in Denmark, three in Estonia, two in Finland, two in Chile, two in Luxembourg, two in Saudi Arabia, two in Spain, one in Bosnia and Herzegovina, one in Serbia, two in Taiwan, two in Qatar, two in Ukraine and two in Latvia.
-Vapiano had a presence of one restaurant each in Scotland, Azerbaijan, Bahrain, Egypt, Kuwait, Lithuania, Norway, Colombia and South Korea.
+According to the company, there were 62 in Germany, 11 in Austria, nine in the United States, eight in Sweden, six in France, six in Switzerland, seven in Australia, five in the Netherlands, four in Hungary, six in England, seven in Mexico, three in the Czech Republic, three in Poland, three in the United Arab Emirates, two in Brazil, two in Denmark, three in Estonia, two in Finland, two in Chile, two in Luxembourg, two in Saudi Arabia, two in Spain, one in Bosnia and Herzegovina, one in Serbia, two in Taiwan, two in Qatar, two in Ukraine, two in Latvia, and one in Kosovo.
+Vapiano had one restaurant each in Scotland, Azerbaijan, Bahrain, Egypt, Kuwait, Lithuania, Norway, Colombia, and South Korea.

+Vapiano closed one of their Luxembourg restaurants after an employee of the restaurant was murdered in a robbery on 16 April 2022.
+The employee was found dead in the basement, having been strangled, and approximately €3000 was stolen from the safe.
+Three people were arrested in connection with her murder and as of May 2025, the court case is still ongoing in Luxembourg.